 There’s a balance.
 Since the most popular and needed features get added to core WordPress, WordPress already comes with tons of functionality out of the box.

 Disclosure – this website receives customer referral fees from companies and products mentioned on this website.
-All data & opinions are based on ShivarWeb staff’s independent research and professional judgement.
+All data & opinions are based on ShivarWeb staff’s independent research and professional judgment.

 Essential WordPress Plugins